assimilation/assimilation-official/Dependencies.md

 # External Dependencies
 There are several kinds of dependencies in this project.
-The reason for documenting them here is so they can be kept up to date after I've forgotten where all these various version dependencies and bindings are - which time will probably best be measured in hours ;-).
+The reason for documenting them here is so they can be kept up to date after I've forgotten where all these various version dependencies and bindings are (best be measured in hours ;-) ).

 These include:
   - Python modules: for the CMA and for building the nanoprobe